Lez (river)

 The Lez (/fr/; Les) is a 29.6 km river in the Hérault department in southern France.
 It is the main river of the city of Montpellier.
 The river has its source in the forest 5 km north of Saint-Clément-de-Rivière and it flows into the Mediterranean Sea at Palavas-les-Flots after first passing between two large lagoons and intersecting with the Canal du Rhône à Sète.
 Its longest tributary is the Mosson.
 The small fish Cottus petiti is endemic to a short stretch of the Lez.

+The communes along the Lez are (upstream to downstream):